-My story and poetry books began with a journey into the unknown…
+My story began with a journey into the unknown…

-Fall of 2014 began with ideas of how my vision might unfold, where exploration and travels would take me and how they would bring me home.
-I had ideas, creative intentions, work to do and adventures to create.
-My path would unfold; but life provided something entirely different.
+“That” Fall season began with ideas of how my vision might unfold, where exploration and travels would take me, and how they would bring me home.
+Also, I had ideas, creative intentions, work to do and adventures to create.
+My path would unfold, but life provided something entirely different.

-I experienced a severe physical trauma in late 2014.
+I experienced severe physical trauma that late fall season.
 It was predicted that I wouldn’t heal fully functional.
-I embarked on a timeline of healing and recovery, surgical procedures and therapeutic work predicted through 2018.
+I embarked on a timeline of healing and recovery, surgical procedures, adjunct medical needs, and therapeutic work.

 This long-term recovery stripped my life bare.
 Only the essentials mattered.
 It’s daunting to accept that I was still living my life.
 I hadn’t paused or taken a break.
 I wouldn’t “get back to it” later.
-Surgery, recovery and discomfort was my life.
+Surgery, recovery, and discomfort were my life.
 It’s not lost time; it was worth the effort.
-Even though my world was narrow and limited, it produced the opportunity for it to be boundless and unlimited now.
+Even though my world was narrow and limited for many years, it produced the opportunity for it to be boundless and unlimited now.